 The Horizons plan recognized that, from time to time, it may be necessary to amend the plan to refine the community's vision, reflect changes in physical development patterns, respond to new information, or react to emerging trends.
 Indeed, this report is part of a five-year review process, as recommended in the Horizons plan, which is likely to generate important new amendments to the plan.
-To keep pace with
+To keep pace with growth and development demands, it might be necessary to amend the Future Land Use Plan Map more frequently than other components of the comprehensive plan.
+At the same time, the amendment process involves many of the same steps regardless of whether it is a request from a landowner/developer to change the Future Land Use Plan Map for a single site, or is a citywide policy amendment.

 The Horizons plan is a collection of policy statements meant to guide decision makers in the physical development of the community.
 To deviate from a policy in the plan should require an argument as convincing as the one in the plan.
-Departing from the precepts of the plan should always be possible-although not necessarily easy. growth and development demands, it might be necessary to amend the Future Land Use Plan Map more frequently than other components of the comprehensive plan.
-At the same time, the amendment process involves many of the same steps regardless of whether it is a request from a landowner/developer to change the Future Land Use Plan Map for a single site, or is a citywide policy amendment.
+Departing from the precepts of the plan should always be possible-although not necessarily easy.

 The process for amending the Horizons plan requires that the Planning & Zoning Commission hold a public meeting before making a recommendation to City Council.
 City Council must hold a public hearing and approve an ordinance to amend the Plan.
-The City of Greenville's Community Development facilitates and analyzes the requests and makes recommendations to the Planning & Zoning Commission and the City Council.17
+The City of Greenville's Community Development Department facilitates and analyzes the requests and makes recommendations to the Planning & Zoning Commission and the City Council.18